Wolf awoke on the Raven's bed. He heard voices talking in the background and realized the Wolverine held his hand.

 The constable had arrived on a borrowed palfrey and rode out with the knights.
 When they arrived at the woods he only needed to handcuff the gang members; they were in no condition to fight or run.

 The Lion wasted no time telling Richard's parents, "First I want to inform you that I believe your son is going to be alright.
 He is bruised and suffering from mild hypothermia, but he is out of danger and will be returning within the hour.
-He was attacked by a gang for some unknown reason.
+He had been attacked by a gang for some unknown reason.
 Wolf, would you explain to them how you met and your relationship to him."

 "For some unknown reason he left the barracks early this morning," the Lion said.
 We believe he was attacked by this gang and was carried off.
 Shadow our rescue wolf first tried to defend your son and was later instrumental in finding him."